 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Health Science.
-About 1.2% of those with this major are international students.
+Students from other countries are interested in Health Science, too.
+About 1.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia